MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 - This setting will have user implications and may not be applicable for an environment.
 If you are going to allow any consents, ensure the administrators approve the requests.
 - Allow consents for applications from verified publishers only and specific types of permissions classified as low impact.

+    >[!Note]
-    **Note:** The above recommendations are suggested based on the most ideal, secure configurations.
+    >The above recommendations are suggested based on the most ideal, secure configurations.
 However, as security is a fine balance between functionalities and operations, the most secure configurations might cause additional overheads to administrators.
 It is a decision best made after consulting with your administrators.
+    >

     **Configure risk-based step-up consent - Enabled by default if user consent to grants is enabled**
 - Risk-based step-up consent helps reduce user exposure to malicious apps that make illicit consent requests.
 If Microsoft detects a risky end-user consent request, the request will require a "step-up" to admin consent instead.
 This capability is enabled by **default**, but it will only result in a behavior change when **end-user consent is enabled**.